-- Approval or any subsequent modification of transactions of the Company with related parties as required under the Companies Act, 2013 and Rules thereunder; - Scrutiny of inter-corporate loans and investments; - Valuation of undertakings or assets of the Company, wherever it is necessary; - Evaluation of internal financial controls and risk management systems; - Monitoring the end use of funds raised through public offers and related matters; - Oversee the vigil mechanism i.e. Whistle blower policy of the Company. - To review periodic unaudited financial statements and internal and operational audit reports; - Review of report of compliances of applicable Laws as reported by the Internal and Operations Auditors. - Such other matters as may be referred to by the Board or as required under the Companies Act, 2013 or The Payment and Settlement Systems Act, 2007 or Rules and Regulations thereunder as amended from time to time.
+- Approval or any subsequent modification of transactions of the Company with related parties as required under the Companies Act, 2013 and Rules thereunder; - Scrutiny of inter-corporate loans and investments; - Valuation of undertakings or assets of the Company, wherever it is necessary; - Evaluation of internal financial controls and risk management systems; - Monitoring the end use of funds raised through public offers and related matters; - Oversee the vigil mechanism i.e. Whistle blower policy of the Company. - To review periodic unaudited financial statements and internal and operational audit reports concurrent audit reports, secretarial audit reports and systems audit reports; - Review of report of compliances of applicable Laws as reported by the Internal and Operations Auditors. - Such other matters as may be referred to by the Board or as required under the Companies Act, 2013 or The Payment and Settlement Systems Act, 2007 or Rules and Regulations there under as amended from time to time.